Distinguished Service Award

 Legislative Achievement Award

 To an individual or organization, from the volunteer sector that has contributed greatly to the efforts of Emergency Management.
 If the nominee is an individual, he/she must be a non-paid volunteer.

-To an individual or organization of the news media for outstanding efforts to educate and inform the public about Emergency Management through the use of media.
+To an individual or organization for outstanding efforts to educate and inform the public about Emergency Management through the use of media.